How To Be An Effective Leader

 Team leading work is always something to consider when striving to become a good leader.
 This means not only teaching your employees to work together but to become part of the team yourself.
 Use others potential.
 Many times, employees potential is wasted.
 A good leader recognizes that his or her employees are more than just employees, they are people too.
 These people have lives outside of work where they have to make decisions on a daily basis, from how to deal with house payments, to car bills, to raising children, to uncountable tasks in everyday lives.
 Yet, at work, their decision making skills are not trusted enough to choose what type of toner needs to be ordered for a set of printers.
 The point here is that employees need to be trusted to do more.
 A good leader doesn't manage every single detail.
 Use others potential to your benefit.
 You will find that you have become a better leader for it.

-Have a question for Devang?
-Ask or leave a comment below!
+Have a question for Devang or want to leave a comment?